New beers mark 20th anniversary of Sunderland's Vaux Breweries' closure

-Two new beers are to be launched to commemorate the 20th anniversary of an historic brewery’s closure.
+Two new beers are to be launched to commemorate the 20th anniversary of a historic brewery’s closure.

 Maxim Brewery, which was formed in the aftermath and purchased the rights to brew many of Vaux’s favourite tipples, has pledged to release 20 beers throughout this year as a tribute to the treasured company and its workers.